Joseph Lawrence Kinzer DPE Checkride Gouges

 Source: FAA Designee Management System · Verify on FAA.gov →

-Other DPEs in Midwest
+Other DPEs in Illinois

 Transparency Disclaimer: This page summarizes patterns reported by applicants.
 It is not an endorsement, prediction, or guarantee of checkride outcome.
 Every checkride varies based on the applicant and circumstances.